 Raising the limit on the deduction

-The TCJA raised the annual limit on deductible contributions from 50 to 60 percent of adjusted gross income.
+The TCJA raised the annual limit on deductible contributions from 50 to 60 percent of adjusted gross income in 2017 legislation.
 Another option would be to raise the limit even further or to expand the current carryover provision for excess contributions beyond the five years now allowed.

 Yet another proposal would expand the charitable individual retirement account (IRA) rollover provision.
-More generous than an itemized deduction, this provision allows some taxpayers over age 70 years and 6 months to donate up to $100,000 from traditional IRAs to charity without having to count the distributions as taxable income or separately take an itemized deduction for these contributions.
+More generous than an itemized deduction, this provision allows some taxpayers over age 72 years to donate up to $100,000 from traditional IRAs to charity without having to count the distributions as taxable income or separately take an itemized deduction for these contributions.
+(The RMD, or required minimum distribution, age used to be 70 years and 6 months, but following the passage of the Setting Every Community Up for Retirement Enhancement (SECURE) Act in December 2019, it was raised to 72.)
 Raising or eliminating the $100,000 annual limit on donations, lowering the age limit to 59 years and 6 months (the age at which IRA owners may withdraw funds without penalty), or allowing taxpayers to deposit such giving in donor advised funds (currently ineligible for such tax treatment) could increase charitable giving.

 Foundation excise tax

 Another option would eliminate or reduce the excise tax on foundation income, which would increase net assets used for charitable purposes.
 The current excise tax on income from foundation assets was initially intended to cover the IRS’s costs of overseeing the tax compliance of charitable organizations, but the monies were never appropriated for that purpose.
-The tax rate is either 1 or 2 percent, depending on whether the year’s giving equals or exceeds the average of the last few years.
-Under current rules, foundations that give at above-average rates today face a penalty of being more likely to face the 2 percent rate in future years.
-In effect, they are given a disincentive to exceed past levels of giving.
+For tax years beginning on or before Dec.
+20, 2019, the excise tax is 2 percent of net investment income, but is reduced to 1 percent in certain cases.
+For tax years beginning after Dec.
+20, 2019, the excise tax is 1.39% of net investment income, and there is no reduced 1 percent tax rate.

 Allowing Charitable Deductions up to April 15 or Time of Filing Tax Returns

-The House of Representatives has passed a proposal, sometimes called the April 15 option, which would allow individuals to take charitable deductions up to April 15 or the time of filing tax returns.
+In the America Gives More Act of 2014, the House of Representatives passed a proposal, sometimes called the April 15 option, which would allow individuals to take charitable deductions up to April 15 or the time of filing tax returns.
 The proposal costs the government almost nothing if there are no increases in giving because it doesn’t really change the subsidy value of gifts already available.
 Thus, in terms of bang per buck, or increased giving per dollar of revenue cost, it ranks very high, because the incentive for the most part only loses revenues when there are additional gifts.

 Economic and marketing evidence supports the notion that saliency matters: people would give more because they would be more aware of the size of the incentive, partly through the information tax return preparers and tax software developers provide.